oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 Optimizations are associated with a node source position via a node that took part in the transformation.
 A node source position contains a bytecode index (bci) in the method.
-This bci is the position of an optimization that is displayed at verbosity level `default` or lower.
+This bci is the position of an optimization that is displayed by default when `--long-bci` is not enabled.

 However, in the presence of inlining, the bci is relative to the inlined method.
-For verbosity levels `high` and `max`, we also display the path from an inlined method to the root including bytecode indices of callsites.
+When `--long-bci` is enabled, the path from an inlined method to the root including bytecode indices of callsites is displayed.

 For example, in the compilation of `String#equals`, we might have the following optimization: